 - Dogs need protection from everyday household items too – they are toxic and can cause serious illness if swallowed.
 These include household cleaners, human chocolate, grapes, raisins and onions.

 - Keep your garden secure by checking fences for gaps and ensuring gates are always closed.

 - Keeping your dog’s teeth clean is as important as brushing your own.

 - Clean their teeth once or twice a week to prevent the risk of infection and dental disease.

-- Some foods and treats can also help to keep your dog's teeth stay clean and healthy.
+- Certain foods and treats can also help to keep your dog’s teeth clean and healthy.